 - Earn 2X miles on eligible American Airlines purchases

 - Score 50,000 AAdvantage miles if you spend $5,000 in the first 3 months

 - Includes perks like free Admirals Club lounge access and credits for expedited security screening

 If your business frequently requires travel and American Airlines is your carrier of choice, consider this CitiBusiness card.

 –the rewards make sense for business owners as you earn 2X miles per dollar on purchases at telcos, cable and satellite providers, car rentals, and gas stations.
 Of course, you’ll also earn 2X miles per dollar on eligible AA purchases and 1 mile per dollar on all other purchases.
-The sign-up bonus is substantial with a reasonable spending requirement: you earn 60,000 miles after $3,000 in purchases within your first 3 months.
+The sign-up bonus is substantial with a reasonable spending requirement: you earn 65,000 miles after $4,000 in purchases within your first 4 months.

 The Citi Secured Mastercard is a good option if you’re new to credit and need to build it from the ground up.

 Since this Citi card is a secured card, that means that you’ll have to put down a security deposit to use the card.
 The minimum here is $200, but it gets you off to a good start to pay your bill on time every month and build your credit back up.
 With online bill pay and auto pay options, it’s easy to keep track of bill payments each month.

 - Monthly reports to credit bureaus